Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

 - qualified as a pharmacist outside of the European Economic Area (EEA), or

-- are a non-EEA national with an EEA pharmacist qualification (other than a UK-recognised pharmacist qualification)
+- hold an EEA pharmacist qualification which is not a 'relevant' qualification (other than a UK-recognised pharmacist qualification)

-Before you can apply to register as a pharmacist with the GPhC through this route, you must complete:
+Before you can apply to register as a pharmacist with the GPhC via the overseas-qualified pharmacist route, you must complete:

-- 52 weeks of pre-registration training in England, Scotland or Wales signed off as satisfactory by your tutor
+- 52 weeks of foundation training in England, Scotland or Wales signed off as satisfactory by your tutor

 - the GPhC registration assessment with a pass result